Duxah/FreePCB-2/Download.md

 ***

-* - all software versions have autosave of the current file to the root folder \ AUTOSAVE with a frequency of 1.5 minutes
+All software versions have autosave of the current file to the root folder \ AUTOSAVE with a frequency of 1.5 minutes

 ***